Karen Black: Early life

-While attending college, at age 19, Black gave birth to a daughter, Diane, from her relationship with Robert Benedetti.
-Black gave the child up for adoption at birth, though she did reconnect with her in the final years of her life.
+Career

 1960–1970: Stage and film beginnings

-After dropping out of Northwestern University in 1960, Black relocated to New York City to pursue an acting career, residing in a cold water flat in Manhattan.
+In 1960, Black moved to New York City to pursue an acting career, residing in a cold water flat in Manhattan.
 She took odd jobs working as a secretary, a front desk person at a hotel, and at an insurance office, and lived on "thirty dollars a week."
 Black initially began performing with the Rockefeller Players, a theater troupe in Westwood, New Jersey.
 She briefly joined at the Actors Studio, but left shortly after enrolling, later commenting: "How can a man who isn't an actor teach you how to act?"
-This same year, she married her first husband, Charles Black, though the marriage was short-lived and ended within the year.
-However, she retained his surname, under which she would come to be credited throughout her career.

 Black made her screen debut with a minor role in the independent film The Prime Time (1960), which she would later deem "the worst film ever made."
 Disillusioned by this foray into film, Black returned to work in theater.
 She worked as an understudy in the Broadway production of Take Her, She's Mine in December 1961 under director George Abbott.
 She made her formal Broadway debut in 1965's The Playroom, which received favorable reviews and for which she was nominated for a New York Drama Critics' Circle Award for Best Actress.

-In 1966, she returned to film with a leading role in the comedy You're a Big Boy Now, directed by Francis Ford Coppola, portraying the love interest of a young male student.
+In 1966, she appeared with José Ferrer in a stage production of After the Fall at the Coconut Grove Playhouse in Miami, earning an Angel award for best supporting actress.
+Black returned to film with a leading role in the comedy You're a Big Boy Now (1966), directed by Francis Ford Coppola, portraying the love interest of a young male student.
 The film earned Black favorable reviews, and the experience prompted her to relocate to Los Angeles.
-Beginning in 1967, she appeared in guest roles in several television series, including The F.B.I., Run for Your Life, The Big Valley, The Iron Horse, The Invaders, Mannix and Adam-12.
+Beginning in 1967, she appeared in guest roles in several television series, including The F.B.I., Run for Your Life, The Big Valley, Mannix and Adam-12.

-Her feature film career expanded in 1969, playing the role of an acid-tripping prostitute opposite Dennis Hopper and Peter Fonda in the iconic counterculture film Easy Rider.
-Black's sequence in the film was cut from 16 hours of footage she filmed with Fonda and Hopper.
-The following year, Black appeared as Rayette, the waitress girlfriend of Jack Nicholson, in the film Five Easy Pieces (1970), for which she was nominated for an Academy Award for Best Supporting Actress, and earned her her first Golden Globe Award for Best Supporting Actress.
+Her feature film career expanded in 1969, playing the role of an acid-tripping prostitute opposite Dennis Hopper and Peter Fonda in the counterculture film Easy Rider; the first choice for the role was Lana Wood, who had turned it down.
+Black's sequence in the film was cut from 16 hours of footage.
+The following year, Black appeared as Rayette, the waitress girlfriend of Jack Nicholson, in the film Five Easy Pieces (1970), for which she was nominated for an Academy Award for Best Supporting Actress, and earned her first Golden Globe Award for Best Supporting Actress.
 She also won a New York Film Critics Circle Award for Best Supporting Actress for her performance in the film.